 The Dale Bumpers College of Agricultural, Food and Life Sciences, named after former U.S. Senator and Arkansas Governor Dale Bumpers, offers a hands-on, career-focused education in the areas of agriculture and food industries, family and quality of life, and environment and sustainability.
 We invite you to visit our website, bumperscollege.uark.edu, to explore majors, career opportunities, and more.

 The Sam M. Walton College of Business is ranked in the top 30 public undergraduate business schools in the nation by U.S. News & World Report.
-Walton offers majors in accounting, economics, finance, information systems, management, marketing, retail, and supply chain management and allows incoming students to explore all aspects of business before declaring a specific major.
+Walton offers majors in accounting, economics, entrepreneurship & innovation, finance, information systems, management, marketing, retail and supply chain management, and allows incoming students to explore all aspects of business before declaring a specific major.
 Our proximity to approximately 325 of the Fortune 500 companies, as well as nearly 4,000 individual business offices, gives students the chance to take advantage of hands-on business experiences and networking, both inside and outside the classroom.

-Students who indicate an interest in meeting with a representative of Walton College of Business will attend a small group meeting with Walton's Associate Director for Undergraduate Recruitment or a member of the Walton advising staff.
+Students who indicate an interest in meeting with a representative of Walton College of Business will attend a small group meeting with a member of the Walton Recruitment Team.
 In these small group sessions, you will learn about the Walton curriculum, hands-on learning opportunities, internships, career placement, study abroad options, and more.
 You will also meet a current Walton Student Ambassador and have a chance to tour our business facilities.
 Although these sessions are geared toward students with an interest in majoring in business, we welcome any student who is considering taking business classes as part of a major, a minor, or even simply electives.
 Visits to Walton College of Business last approximately one hour.

 The College of Engineering wants to make sure that you have all the necessary information to make an informed decision about your future degree, and we are committed to helping you prepare for your tomorrow.
 Your visit is the first step.